It is the Stug. IV assault gun of the Smart Kit. I added work of Zimmerit coating on this body. It was built in November 2014.

 I have waffled pattern Zimmerit Coating Roller in my set, I tried this.
-In my image, waffle pattern was used many times for self-propelled anti-tank guns.
+In my image, the waffle pattern was used many times for self-propelled anti-tank guns.
 On this tank, I have not made a square pattern on the waffles but looking very nice.

-There are radio equipments inside.
+There is radio equipment inside.

-And the other side, also radio.
+And on the other side, also the radio.

 I molded Zimmerit coating many small faces.
 Before closing inside, it’s ceremonial shot.

 I completed the assembly.
 Vehicle height is low and good looking.

 This tank has many OVM (on-vehicle material) as 2 spare caterpillar belts on the front armor, 6 tracks on the right side, some tracks on the rear, spare road wheels are loaded on the left side.
 Many materials are eye appeal of this tank.

 Now that I’ve taken nice work (maybe) to Zimmerit coating by manual, I dismount both side Schurzen (side armor) for Zimmerit show up.

 This kit has not so many photo-etched parts and easy assembly, compared to Tamiya kit, of course, it’s more difficult.